sylHut/CryptoClustering/README.md

 2. Find the best value for k-means by using the original data
 ![elbow_curve](Images/elbow_curve.png)
-The best value for k when using the original data is 4.
+The best value for k when using the original data: 4

 3. Cluster the cryptocurrencies with K-means using the original scaled data
 ![market_scaled_plot](Images/market_scaled_plot.png)